-5.1 There were no new declarations of interest although Beca Lyne-Pirkis advised that she has recently been approached by 'ports to plates' to promote Welsh seafood and agreed to update the secretariat in her future involvement.
+5.1 There were no new declarations of interest although Beca Lyne-Pirkis advised that she has recently been approached by 'Ports to Plates' to promote Welsh seafood and agreed to update the secretariat on her future involvement.

 6. Minutes of the Last Meeting (Paper FSA 20/10/01)